 The perfect summer sipper!
 Sauv Blanc’s juicy fruit and snappy acidity will get any diner in the mood for food!
 French bottles (focus on Loire Valley) are wonderful with chilled seafood salad, goat cheese, and smoked fish pates.
 California bottles are best with the farmer’s market veggies, fresh pasta, fresh or aged goat cheeses, and any seafood or chicken off the grill.

 Take this classic bottle to the next level with the proper dinner!
-France (Burgundy): Braised chicken and vegetables, souffle, lobster tail and creamy cheeses.
+With bottles from France, white Burgundy is best with braised chicken and vegetables, souffle, lobster tail, and creamy cheeses.
 California Chardonnays are lovely with lime-marinated chicken, grilled shrimp, and vegetable skewers, seared scallop pasta with fresh tomatoes and herbs